Markitus/UOC_PG_2022_23/PAC2/README.md

 ## Introduction
 In this challenge we will implement a 2D Dungeons game similar to the dungeons of [The Legend of Zelda](https://en.wikipedia.org/wiki/The_Legend_of_Zelda) classic game (Nintendo, 1986).
 Along this process we will learn how to manage game tiles and construct levels with them, how to manage the window and player inputs from a lower level perspective (in comparison to previous challenge), how to load image data from files and convert it to textures in GPU, how to draw basic shapes and textures and, finally, some basic 2D graphics animations (spritesheet based).

-This game is developed using [rlgl](), a [raylib](http://www.raylib.com/) auxiliar module intended to simplify low level GPU access and teach basic principles of graphics programming like vertex buffers usage, textures binding, shaders usage...
+This game is developed using the extra library **rlgl** for additional functionality, this library is already integrated to the [raylib](http://www.raylib.com/) framework to simplify low level GPU access and teach basic principles of graphics programming like vertex buffers usage, textures binding, shaders usage...

 Before starting with this challenge, it's recommended to complete the previous challenge:
  - [Challenge 01: Blocks game](../01_challenge_blocks) - A blocks game where player has to break a wall of blocks controlling a ball with a paddle.